 Swim-in Cinema.
 Photo from Reykjavik International Film Festival

-The Icelandic Oktoberfest or Oktoberfest SHÍ originally started as a small group gathering amongst students studying German at the University of Iceland.
-The students would set up a tent on campus, drink beer and listene to Bavarian music.
+The Icelandic Oktoberfest or Oktoberfest SHÍ originally started as a small gathering amongst students studying German at the University of Iceland.
+The students would set up a tent on campus, drink beer and listen to Bavarian music.
 When the group graduated, the student council took over and the festival grew.